ucr-ula/ucr-ula/README.md

-## UCR CSE Undergraduate Learning Assistants Program
+## UCR CSE Undergraduate Learning Assistants

 ### Who is the ULA Program For?